technomancy/bussard/readme.md

 match velocity if you zoom in with `+`.

 Once you are in orbit around the station, and are in range, the grey line pointing towards the station will turn green.
-Press control-backtick and type `login()` to establish a connection.
+Press `~` and type `login()` to establish a connection.
 You can see all the commands available on the station by typing `ls /bin`, but at this time you only need to concern yourself with the `upgrade` command.
 Run `upgrade buy laser`, then `logout` followed by `man("laser")` to learn how to use the laser.
 You will need to edit your config file (with `ctrl-enter`) to add a key binding to turn on the laser, as explained on the laser's manual page.

 From there it's off to find an asteroid to mine, and then the galaxy is yours to explore.
 To jump to another system, find a portal and